 - The school would like to maximize the chances that the students they are educating will remain in that state or region to practice medicine.

 Many private medical schools say they show no preference.
 However, if you look at the in-state vs. out-of-state statistics for accepted students it becomes obvious that very few schools show no preference.
 Your state medical schools offer you the best chance of admission.
 Most state schools fill classes with better than 90% state residents.
 There are a few that have a lower percentage than this (University of Maryland and Penn State are examples) but they still have significant preference for students from their state.
 An exception to this regional preference are the MD/PhD programs at many schools which often do not have a regional preference for acceptance.

 Delaware has no state medical school.
 What do I do?

 Delaware residents are at a disadvantage here.
 They have no state medical school.
 However, 20 places are reserved at Sydney Kimmel Medical College at Thomas Jefferson University in Philadelphia and five at the Philadelphia College of Osteopathic Medicine for Delaware residents.
 All Delaware residents should seriously consider applying to Thomas Jefferson University.
 All Delaware residents are automatically in the Delaware Institute for Medical Education and Research (DIMER) program but must go to the Sidney Kimmel Medical College Admissions Application website and complete the DIMER program application form.
-The Delaware Institute for Dental Education and Research (DIDER) program sets aside fives places at the Kornberg School of Dentistry at Temple University for Delaware residents.

 Applicants must complete a very short form with biographical information that is signed by their parents (or themselves, if they are independent), stating that they have paid Delaware income taxes in the previous year.
 This will allow them to be considered for one of the seats set aside for Delaware residents.